 The Financial Burden of Non-Compliance Fines

-Non-compliance with data privacy regulations can result in severe monetary penalties.
-Fines like the GDPR (up to €20 million or 4% of annual global revenue) and the GLBA ($100,000 per violation) are designed to incentivize strong data practices.
-LGPD infractions carry a financial penalty of up to 2 percent of the sanctioned organization’s gross revenue, with a maximum fine of 50 million Brazilian Reals (about $9.7 million).
+It’s clear why: Non-compliance with data privacy regulations can result in severe monetary penalties.
+Fines related to the GDPR can up to €20 million or 4% of annual global revenue.
+In 2022, the amount of GDPR fines totaled €1.78 billion.
+The GLBA also fines $100,000 per violation.
+LGPD infractions carry a financial penalty of up to 2% of the sanctioned organization’s gross revenue, with a maximum fine of 50 million Brazilian Reals (about $9.7 million).
+All of these fines aim to incentivize strong data practices.

 Key Example